sysml/minicache/README.md

     git submodule update

 #### Configure (optional)
+You can configure your build by enabling/disabling features in MiniCache.
+This can be done by placing a file called .config.mk in your MiniCache source directory.
+You can have a look in Config.mk which is the managed configuration file (do not change this one).
-You can configure your build by enabling/disabling features in MiniCache's Makefile.
-For instance, a netmap-based netfrontend is activated by setting the following symbols:
+For instance, a netmap-based netfrontend is activated by adding the following line to .config.mk:

     ## vif
     CONFIG_NETMAP                   = y